cwfergus/failureproject/README.txt

 The following section is a barebones layout of the failurelist.R script:

-1) The script begins by checking if the user has the required R packages, and installs them if they do not.
+1) The script begins by checking if the user has the required R packages, and installs them if they do not (packageload.R)

-2) Next it sources some custome functions used in this script, from failurelistfunctions.R
+2) Next it sources some custom functions used in this script, from failurelistfunctions.R

-3) Next it asks for the user to input the filename and the output name, and adds extentions to each
+3) Next it asks for the user to input the filename and the output name, and adds extentions to each.
+It also asks which analysis the user wants.

-4) Next it asks for the user to say how large the data set is.
+4) Next it checks how large the data is.

 5) Now it reads in the raw data, adds column names, and converts the data frame into a special class of data frame.

+6) It then runs the raw_tbl_df

 6) Next all sequences that do not have anything in the notes section are removed.
 This is assumed to remove all sequences that passed.